GravityPDF/gravity-pdf-documentation/docs/v5/developer-watermarks.md

 ---
-title: "Text and Image-based Watermarks – Gravity PDF Development"
+title: "Custom Template Text and Image-based Watermarks"
 sidebar_label: "Watermarks"
 description: "A watermark is a semi-transparent element added to your PDF.
 Both text and image watermarks are supported, and you have full control over transparency."
 ---

-### Introduction
+## Introduction

 A watermark is a semi-transparent element overlaid on each page of your PDF.
 Both text and image watermarks are supported, and you have full control over the transparency.
 ![Example of text watermark](https://resources.gravitypdf.com/uploads/2015/11/watermark.png)